Public Hearing Notice

 Adopted 1988 // Revised 2012

-Maintaining Certification for New Licenses After June 1, 2013
+Maintaining Certification for Licenses After June 1, 2013

-Beginning with all new license applications on and after June 1, 2013, licensee shall maintain certification and document on-going compliance through the ARRT, NMTCB, or ASCP.
+Beginning with new licenses and renewal applications on and after June 1, 2013, licensee shall maintain certification and document on-going compliance through the ARRT, NMTCB, or ASCP.
 Proof of certification is required for the original license and will be required for license renewal.
 The Board believes that on-going certification maintains high professional standards.